The Brain That Wouldn't Die: Reception and legacy

 On Rotten Tomatoes, the film holds an approval rating of 38% based on 13 reviews, with a weighted average rating of 4.63/10.

-Author and film critic Leonard Maltin awarded the film 1.5 out of 4 stars, calling it "poorly produced".
+Author and film critic Leonard Maltin awarded the film 1.5 out of four stars, calling it "poorly produced".

 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar gave the film a mostly negative review, noting that, although it managed to work up a certain amount of tension and featured some good gore effects, it was ruined by its lack of likable and intelligent characters and its "inability to decide just how it wants to be taken".

-Brian J. Dillard from AllMovie said of the film, "Hokey, overwrought, and poorly paced, this venerable creature feature still commands a sizable following on the basis of its campy, low-grade special effects, its T&A exploitation, and its many pseudo-philosophical soliloquies".
+Brian J. Dillard from AllMovie said of the film: "Hokey, overwrought, and poorly paced, this venerable creature feature still commands a sizable following on the basis of its campy, low-grade special effects, its T&A exploitation, and its many pseudo-philosophical soliloquies".

-TV Guide awarded the film 2 out of 4 stars, calling it "one of the most genuinely bizarre 'brain' movies".
+TV Guide awarded the film two out of four stars, calling it "one of the most genuinely bizarre 'brain' movies".

 Adaptations

 The movie also inspired the musical stage production The Brain That Wouldn't Die!
 In 3D!!! by Tom Sivak and Elizabeth Gelman, that premiered at the New York Musical Theatre Festival in October 2011.

 In 2015, Pug Bujeaud's musical theatrical production The HEAD!
 That Wouldn't Die was mounted in Olympia, Washington by Theater Artists Olympia.
 Lyrics and music were written by the ensemble cast and the TAO collective.

 Soon thereafter, Hollywood screenwriter Bruce Bernhard adapted the script as a staged musical comedy, creating a completely new score for it with songwriter Chris Cassone.
 The official world premiere for The Brain That Wouldn’t Die!…the Musical was at the Footlight Players Theatre in Charleston, South Carolina on October 13, 2016.

 A satirical feature film adaptation of the same title was filmed on location in Portland, Oregon.
 The film premiered on June 21, 2020, as part of the Portland Horror Film Festival.

+In 2024, a new musical adaptation titled The Brain That Wouldn't Die!
+(The Musical) premiered at the Riverside Arts Center in Ypsilanti, Michigan, produced by Star Jelly Performance Company.
+The production featured an all-original book, music, and lyrics written by Carla Margolis.
+This version expands on the original 1960s B-movie’s plot, adding contemporary themes such as body autonomy, ethical dilemmas in scientific experimentation, and the complexities behind good people making bad decisions.
+The musical retains the campy, tongue-in-cheek spirit of the original film while delivering a fresh perspective through Margolis's original score and comedic lyrics.
+With a professional cast and live musicians, the production highlights dark humor, bizarre science, and dramatic musical numbers.
+The Brain That Wouldn't Die!
+(The Musical) was designed to be a unique blend of horror, comedy, and musical theater, providing audiences with an immersive experience.
+The show had a limited run from October 25 to November 2, 2024.